MarcoMartins86/CDRSandbox/README.md

 * Docker installed
 * .Net 8 SDK

 Then to compile/start the application run `start.bat`, to stop and remove resources from docker run `stop.bat`.
 Otherwise, you can always open the `.sln` file and compile/run it on your favorite IDE.

-If wanted to run tests outside of IDE and to generate the test report, run `run_tests.bat`.
+If wanted to run tests outside of IDE, run `run_tests.bat`.

+When started, you can access http://localhost:8080/swagger for viewing/trying the API but also http://localhost:8080/redoc if you prefer.

 ## Assumptions
 * CSV files always contain the header with the columns name, although it can omit the type.